-A Master Agreement will be offered to all vendors determined to be qualified in one (1) or more of the seven (7) substance use prevention services categories listed above.
+A Master Agreement will be offered to all vendors determined to be qualified in one (1) or more of the five (5) SUD treatment services categories listed above.

 Interested vendors are highly encouraged to respond to this RFSQ by submitting a Statement of Qualifications (SOQ), as further described in this RFSQ, for as many categories in which the vendor meets all the Vendor's Minimum Mandatory Qualifications.